-Q7.4 - Daylight & Views, Views

-Occupants in 90% of regularly occupied spaces will have direct lines of site to perimeter glazing.
-A completed Views Calculation Form for this project has been provided, updated as necessary based on the final design documents.
-A detailed narrative has been provided describing any special areas excluded from compliance, and why views would hinder these areas functions.

-Q7.5R - Visual Performance, Artificial Direct-Indirect Lighting

-This project uses only pendant mounted high-efficacy T-8 fluorescent lamps in all classrooms.
-I have provided a lighting schedule and reflected ceiling plans as documentation.

-Q8.1P - Minimum Acoustical Performance

-This project employs the following strategies for good acoustic performance:

-Classrooms have a maximum background noise level of 45 dBA.

-□ All classrooms have 0.6-second maximum (unoccupied) mid-frequency (average of 500, 1,000 and 2,000 Hz) reverberation times for classrooms with volumes of up to 10,000 ft3; 0.7-second maximum (unoccupied) mid-frequency reverberation time for classrooms of 10,000 to 20,000 ft3.

-A report from a qualified acoustical consultant has been provided as documentation.

-Q8.2 - Enhanced Acoustical Performance & Sound Isolation for Special Spaces

-This project has been designed to acoustically isolate loud rooms from noise sensitive spaces.
+Oci Cai nar .4 - Daylight & Views, Views cupants in 90% of regularly occupied spaces will have direct lines of site to perimeter glazing.
+A completed Views lculation Form for this project has been provided, updated as necessary based on the final design documents.
+A detailed rative has been provided describing any special areas excluded from compliance, and why views would hinder these areas ctions.
+Thi .5R - Visual Performance, Artificial Direct-Indirect Lighting s project uses only pendant mounted high-efficiency LED fixtures in all classrooms.
+I have provided a lighting schedule and ected ceiling plans as documentation.
+Q8 .1P - Minimum Acoustical Performance Thi s project employs the following strategies for good acoustic performance: Classrooms have a maximum background noise level of 45 dBA.
+AND All classrooms have 0.6-second maximum (unoccupied) mid-frequency (average of 500, 1,000 and 2,000 Hz) reverberation times for classrooms with volumes of up to 10,000 ft3; 0.7-second maximum (unoccupied) mid-frequency reverberation times for classrooms of 10,000 to 20,000 ft3.
+AND A report from a qualified acoustical consultant has been provided as documentation.
+Thi .2 - Enhanced Acoustical Performance & Sound Isolation for Special Spaces s project has been designed to acoustically isolate loud rooms from noise sensitive spaces.
+A report from a qualified acc oustical consultant has been submitted as documentation.
+Q8 .3 - Acoustic Windows s building has acoustically rated windows with a minimum STC level of higher than 40 for classroom and other educational aces, as recommended by the acoustic consultant for this project.
 A report from a qualified acoustical consultant has been submitted as documentation.

-Q8.3R - Acoustic Windows

-This building has acoustically rated windows with a minimum STC level of higher than 40 for classroom and other educational spaces, as recommended by the acoustic consultant for this project.
-A report from a qualified acoustical consultant has been submitted as documentation.
+04/30/2016 Revised 10/31/18

+A .I .I.(

 Additional Credits

 A1.1R - LEED Accredited Professional

 There is a LEED accredited professional on the design team.
 Copy of accreditation certificate has been provided.

 A2.1 - Heat Island Effect, Non-Roof

-Project site has 50% of site hardscape complying with at least one of the following:

-- □ Hardscape materials have a Solar Reflectance Index (SRI) equal to or greater then 29. - OR - □ Shade from architectural devices or structures have an SRI of at least 29
+Project site has 50% of site hardscape complying with at least one of the following: Hardscape materials have a Solar Reflectance Index (SRI) equal to or greater then 29.
+OR Shade from architectural devices or structures have an SRI of at least 29

+OR

-□ Open grid pavement system at least 50% pervious
+☐ Open grid pavement system at le ast 50% pervious

+OR

-$\hfill\square$ Shade from structures covered with solar panels
+☐ Shade from structures covered w ith solar panels

+OR ·

-□ Shade from existing canopy or within five years of landscape installation
+thin five years of landscape installation

+chade nom exicting earlopy or m years or ianaesape meiamanen

 A2.2 - Stormwater Design Quantity Control

-This project minimized stormwater runoff by implementing one of the following:
+noff by implementing one of the following:

-Project site is on average less than 50% impervious.
-The post-development discharge rate is less than the predevelopment rate.
+Project site is on average less that rate. an 50% impervious.
+The post-developmen t discharge rate is less than the pre-development

+OR

 Project site is on average greater than 50% impervious.
 The post-development stormwater runoff has been decreased by 25%.

+AND

 Quantity calculations have been provided as documentation.
-A narrative has also been provided that describes site conditions, measures taken and controls implemented to prevent excessive velocities and associated erosion.
-The following chart has been completed for structural and non-structural Best Management Practices (BMPs).
+A narrative has also been provided that describes site

+controls implemented to prevent excessive ed for structural and non-structural Best M

+following chart has been complete ed for structural and non-structural best w anagement Fractices (DIVIFS).

 Best Management Practice Description of BMP's contribution to % of Annual Rainfall Volume treated by BMP

+,

+L

-A2.3 Active Design in a School Environment
+A2.3 Active Design in a School Env ironment

-This project has satified the prerequisite element to provide occupants floor-to-floor acess between the stairs and their own floor as well as other common-use floors.
+floor acess between the stairs and their own

+floor as well as other common-use floors.
 A3.2 - Optimized Energy Performance

-Project specific energy cost reduction modeling has been completed for this project.
-A copy of the energy modeling report has been submitted, updated as necessary based on the final design submission.
+has been submitted, updated as necessary based on the final design submission.

-The energy modeling program used was:
+The energy modeling program us ed was:

-- The principal heat source is: - The percentage of energy cost reduction per ASHRAE 90.1-2007 ECB was:
+The principal heat source is: Drop-down menu

+The percentage of energy cost reduction per ECB method using 90.1-

-The percentage of energy cost reduction per ASHRAE 90.1-2007 Appendix G was:
+The percentage of energy cost reduction per Appendix G using 90.1-